 There's a reason pearl and leather chokers are so popular.
 They are both elegant and casual, on-trend and classic, and the white pearl brings light to the face.

-Chokers come with a sterling silver clasp, and will be 15.5" long.
+Chokers come with a sterling silver clasp, and will be made 15.5" long.
 If you'd like a different length, please make a note in your order.
 Chokers can also be made without knots, to create a "floating" look.
 If you'd prefer a floating pearl (pictured above), please note that in your order.

 A few notes on the pearls:

 1 -- jumbo teardrop Edison pearl (23mm x 19mm)

 2 -- jumbo baroque pearl (25mm x 17mm)

 3 -- large teardrop Edison pearl (20mm x 17mm)